teiwei2003/docs/ja/learn/MIGRATING.md

   use cosmwasm_std::{CanonicalAddr, StdError};
   use thiserror::Error;

-  // thiserror implements Display and ToString if you
+ //thiserror implements Display and ToString if you
-  // set the `#[error("…")]` attribute for all cases
+ //set the `#[error("…")]` attribute for all cases
   #[derive(Error, Debug)]
   pub enum MyCustomError {
       #[error("{0}")]
-      // let thiserror implement From<StdError> for you Std(#[from] StdError),
+     //let thiserror implement From<StdError> for you
+      Std(#[from] StdError),
-      // this is whatever we want
+     //this is whatever we want
       #[error("Permission denied: the sender is not the current owner")]
       NotCurrentOwner {
           expected: CanonicalAddr,